-Christ Memorial Presbyterian Church proudly supports the work of numerous mission agencies in the local area (Howard County, Baltimore, DC, etc.).
-Local agencies supported include:
+The Mission and Local Outreach Committee of Christ Memorial Presbyterian Church proudly supports the work of numerous mission agencies in Howard County and Baltimore.
+Local agencies supported in 2021 include:

 Grassroots Crisis Intervention Center